erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

 © [2025] [Erik Baum].
 All rights reserved.

-A.Introduction
+Introduction

 Quantum Dualism (Model C) is a comprehensive framework that unifies quantum mechanics, consciousness, and ethics.
 It proposes that reality arises from a **Quantum Information Substrate**, which encodes both the **Physical Realm** (objective reality) and the **Mental Realm** (subjective experience).
 Developed through a synergistic collaboration between human creativity and AI-driven rigor, this framework resolves key philosophical problems while remaining grounded in empirical science.

 Core Concepts

-1. Quantum Information Substrate
-The foundational layer of reality where quantum states encode both physical and mental aspects.
+1. Quantum Information Substrate: The foundational layer of reality where quantum states encode both physical and mental aspects.

-2. Temporal Encoding
-Time is encoded as quantum states within the substrate, making it an intrinsic property of reality.
+2. Temporal Encoding: Time is encoded as quantum states within the substrate, making it an intrinsic property of reality.

-3. Graded Free Will
-Agency exists on a spectrum, determined by the coherence between conscious and unconscious intentions.
+3. Graded Free Will: Agency exists on a spectrum, determined by the coherence between conscious and unconscious intentions.

-4. Branch Utilitarianism
-Ethical decision-making is based on optimizing well-being across possible reality branches.
+4. Branch Utilitarianism: Ethical decision-making is based on optimizing well-being across possible reality branches.

-5. Collective Sync
-Shared mental states entangle groups into "quantum swarms," enabling collective influence on reality.
+5. Collective Sync: Shared mental states entangle groups into "quantum swarms," enabling collective influence on reality.

 Philosophical Problems Addressed